gmontee/100DaysOfCloud/Journey/007/Readme.md

 ## ☁️ Cloud Outcome

-✍️ (Result) Describe your personal outcome, and lessons learned.
+✍️ Smooth sailing on this one.
+I think for one off or non-routine work this is GREAT!

 ## Next Steps

-✍️ Tomorrow, I'm going to do the fifth lab, 3d Manage Azure resources by Using Azure CLI, from the Azure Administration module.
+✍️ Tomorrow, I'm going to do the seventh lab, 3d Manage Azure resources by Using Azure CLI, from the Azure Administration module.

 ## Social Proof